 "It is retro indeed," says one of the professional reviewers who adore the Free Spirit's old-school design.
 They assure hikers, though, that beneath its dashing looks lies a solid build quality.

 Not so freeing around the toe box

 There are those who say that the Danner Free Spirit is restrictive around the forefoot.
-It's one of them said.
+It's too narrow around the ball of the foot, one of them said.